garimasc/assignment_5_1_gsc/.ipynb_checkpoints/README-checkpoint.md

 As a next step, we should explore univariate and multi-variate models that can take into account the impact of more than 1 fatcor, and possibly even the relationship between them!

 ## Link to jupyter-notebook
-All these steps and results are further eloborated upon in the attached jupyter-notebook: [a relative link](gsc_submission.ipynb)
+All these steps and results are further eloborated upon in the attached jupyter-notebook: [Notebook](gsc_submission.ipynb)